captainrobbo/wikijstest/manuals/cms/recordingevents.md

 *Recording Wind Speed*
 ![Wind](/uploads/horizontal/wind.png "Wind")

 Use the same process to record the wind speed as you do to enter the distance.
+Enter "+" or "-" as appropriate, for example "+2.3".
+If there is no wind speed, enter "0.0".

 # 1.3 Post Event Results Input